-The initial Demand shall be served to the record owner of the property by one (1) or more of the following methods of service:
+The initial Demand shall be served to the record owner of the property by one or more of the following methods of service:

-- a. mailing with regular postage to the owner's address as it appears on the last equalized assessment roll of the Alameda County Tax Assessor, or as otherwise may be known to the Building Official; or - b. personnel delivery with acknowledged receipt; or - c. public notification, including but not limited to the following: - i. publication in a newspaper of general circulation; or - ii. conspicuous posting on or in the vicinity of the property; or - iii. filing of a Prospective Line and Special Assessment of the General Tax Levy with the Alameda County Clerk-Recorder for recordation on the property title.
+- a. mailing with regular postage to the owner's address as it appears on the last equalized assessment roll of the Alameda County Tax Assessor, or as otherwise may be known to the Building Official; or - b. personnel delivery with acknowledged receipt; or - c. public notification, including but not limited to the following: - 1. publication in a newspaper of general circulation; or - ii. conspicuous posting on or in the vicinity of the property.